 The pictures you see here are from the shooting of a commercial aimed at the Chinese market.

-- Also: A Fully Electric Infiniti to Hit the Market by 2021
+- Also: Infiniti to Focus on SUVs and the North American Market

 As part of Infiniti’s restructuring plan announced a few weeks ago, the brand said it will focus on its largest markets, specifically North America and China.
 The latter will get a head start on electric cars because it has the most growth potential and also because automakers operating in that country have to sell more alternative-energy vehicles to comply with official production quotas designed to reduce smog.